 Coconut Oil Bath Bombs

 - Pour the coconut oil mixture into one of the bowls of dry ingredients.
 Use your hands to mix it all together, breaking apart chunks as you go.
-If you would like to adjust the color, melt a little bit more coconut oil and stir in the dye.
-Then pour it into your bath bomb mixture and continue mixing.
+If you would like to adjust the color, melt a little bit more coconut oil and stir in the dye, then pour it into your bath bomb mixture and continue mixing.

-- To remove the bath bomb from the mold, warm the sides of the mold with your hands (this will help melt the coconut oil) and squeeze either side until the bomb pops out.
-Sprinkle with mica for a little shimmer.
+- Freeze for 20 minutes.
+To remove the bath bomb from the mold, warm the sides of the mold with your hands (this will help melt the coconut oil) until the bomb pops out.
+Dust with a small pinch of mica for a little shimmer.